 By this point I had now driven passed him, his eyes didn’t leave the ground as he seemingly struggled for each step.
 There was this tug-of-war in my heart.
 I had a Jonah moment, wrestling with God’s leading and my own fears and doubts.
 I couldn’t take it any longer and decided to turn around.
 I was now several kilometres past the scene but I knew I had to do something.
 But when I made it back, the man was gone.
 I drove up and down the street, looking desperately, attempting to redeem this opportunity.
 But he was nowhere to be found.

 Have you ever been there?
 Have you ever felt like you missed a moment?
 That you let God down?
-I know I’m not alone, but I sure felt alone in that moment.
+I know I’m not alone, but I sure felt alone at that moment.

 Over time and through repentance, God slowly turned this deflating moment into a defining moment in my life; something God is in the business of doing.
 This wasn’t the first time that happened, and I know it won’t be the last.
 But here are four ways I have learned how God turns our deflating moments into defining moments.